The Gap (Brisbane - Qld)

 Table Chart PROFILE FAQ

-The most common medical conditions in the area are mental health issues and asthma, impacting 8.3% and 7.8% of residents respectively.
-70.4% of residents declared themselves completely clear of medical ailments, compared to 0% across Greater Brisbane.
-As of the latest data (2021), 18.0% of residents are aged 65 and over (3,308 people).
-Health outcomes among seniors in The Gap are particularly strong, performing even better than the general population in health metrics.
+The most common medical conditions were mental health issues and asthma, impacting 8.3 and 7.8% of residents respectively.
+70.4% of residents declared themselves completely clear of medical ailments, compared to 69.2% in Greater Brisbane.
+The under-65 population demonstrated better than average health outcomes.
+The area had 18.5% of residents aged 65 and over (3,401 people), higher than the 15.2% in Greater Brisbane.
+Health outcomes among seniors were particularly strong, with national rankings broadly in line with the general population.

 Frequently Asked Questions - Health